Kazuki-tam/sustainable-theme-ext/README.md

 ```

 ### Setting up the app
-Seetiiing up the app requires the following steps:
+Setting up the app requires the following steps:

 #### Configure the app in the local